IQSS/Zelig/source/faq.rst

 Frequently Asked Questions
 ==========================

-If you find a bug, or cannot figure something out after reading the frequently asked questions below, please send your question to the Zelig listserv at ``https://groups.google.com/forum/#!forum/zelig-statistical-software``.
+If you find a bug, or cannot figure something out after reading through the FAQs below, please send your question to the Zelig listserv at: `https://groups.google.com/forum/#!forum/zelig-statistical-software <https://groups.google.com/forum/#!forum/zelig-statistical-software>`_.
 Please explain exactly what you did and include the full error message, including the traceback().
 You should get an answer from the developers or another user in short order.

 --------